sccalhoun89/Getting_and_Cleaning_Data_Project/README.md

 #Getting_and_Cleaning_Data_Project

+This script requires the dplyr and data.table R Packages.

 ##Merge the training and test sets to create one data set.

 - Data merging of the training and test sets was used to create one data set.